Ph.D Programmes

 Our programmes

-The School of Research offers three international dual degrees: with Columbia University (political science), Northwestern University (sociology), and International Max Planck School (political science and sociology).
+The School of Research offers two international dual degrees: with Northwestern University (sociology) and International Max Planck School (political science and sociology).
 Doctoral scholarships and mobility programmes are also offered with prestigious international partners.

 Programme structure